fridgemagnet3/uip/README.md

 <img width="579" height="480" alt="irq-sync-service" src="https://github.com/user-attachments/assets/c2605a5d-1e82-430d-b61c-daa9ae090010" />

+The net effect is that this significantly reduces those delays where two interrupts occur around the same time.
+It doesn't _eliminate_ them (and therefore the odd overrun can still happen) because in the case where the timer interrupt comes in just before the serial one, that will always delay things.
+However it does improve the situation when the order is reversed.

-What this means is that the application code is pretty much locked out for significant periods whilst a packet is being received however the net effect is that it does significantly reduce the possibility of a hardware overrun.
-It doesn't eliminate them because every 20ms it'll drop out of the handler which means there is still scope that the next interrupt will take too long to action but it takes it from being a fairly frequent occurrance to being a much rarer event.
+What this means is that the application code is pretty much locked out for significant periods whilst a packet is being received however given how busy the processor is servicing all those interrupts, it really doesn't make that much difference.

 Of course the other approach to all of this is to reduce the baud rate but where's the fun in that.